 Smilelove’s business arc has been tragic and disappointing.
 Once the industry’s most affordable option, they’ve suffered financial difficulties and halted production, leading to a whole bunch of (rightfully) frustrated customers.
 Currently, they’re not a viable option for treatment.

-We can’t in good conscience recommend Smilelove right now, but we invite you to check out the top five home-based clear aligner products we reviewed. byte and Candid, our #1 and #2 ranked home aligner companies, are also excellent options.
+We can’t in good conscience recommend Smilelove right now, but we invite you to check out the top five home-based clear aligner products we’ve reviewed.

 Frequently Asked Questions